-As released on 15 February 2019 during EDF annual results 2018 presentation, French State, the majority shareholder in EDF, would opt for a payment in shares of the 2018 final dividend.
+As released on 18 February 2021 during EDF annual results 2020 presentation, French State, the majority shareholder in EDF, would opt for a payment in new shares of the dividends relating to 2020 and 2021.

 5) What is the issue price of these new shares and how was it determined?